EXCLUSIVE-US plans ultimatum in Mexico energy dispute, raising threat of tariffs

 U.S. imports from Mexico totaled $455 billion in 2022 against exports of over $324 billion, for a record U.S. trade deficit of $130.5 billion, according to government data.

-(Reporting By Jarrett Renshaw and David Lawder; additional reporting by Tim Gardner; Editing by Heather Timmons and Tomasz Janowski)
+(Reporting By Jarrett Renshaw and David Lawder; Additional reporting by Tim Gardner and Dave Graham; Editing by Heather Timmons, Tomasz Janowski and Chris Reese)

 ((jarrett.renshaw@thomsonreuters.com; (646) 223-6193;))